dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 used the web configurator to set the database settings.
 If you didn't, update the ``database_*`` options in the parameters file located at ``app/config/parameters.ini``.

-Its now time to create the database using another Doctrine 2 task.
+It's now time to create the database using another Doctrine 2 task.
 This task only creates the database, it does not create any tables inside the database.
 If a database with the same name already exists the task will throw an error and the existing database will be left intact.